 - Appeal

-If you are the plaintiff (person bringing the lawsuit), your lawyer will ask questions to the person being deposed.
-The deposition gives both sides the opportunity to hear what is said.
-Lawyers for each party can hear all accounts of what happened, assess how strong the testimony is, and determine how a jury or judge might feel about the witness.
+Lawyers for each party can hear all accounts of what happened, assess the testimony’s strength, and determine how a jury or judge might feel about the witness.
 This is important information for both sides to take into the lawsuit.

 Do You Need a Lawyer to Be Present During Your Deposition?